johnmark287/webdev/README.md

 # webdev

-Frontend and Backned codes with flask.
+Frontend with tailwind css and Backned codes with flask.